 Board of Directors

-Niki lives in Victor with her son and is a native of Woodstock, Virginia.
+Niki lives in Driggs with her son and is a native of Woodstock, Virginia.
 Her love of bicycles started long ago and her ‘go big or go home’ mentality started young too – with a femur break at age 8 that she earned racing her bike down the barn hill on the family farm.

 In her free time, Niki enjoys cooking for, playing with and snuggling her little boy.
 She is an extreme snowboarder and mountain biker and can usually be found on a resort lift in any season, or trying to not be found on a hidden gem of a trail somewhere in Idaho.

 “Every time I see an adult on a bicycle, I no longer despair for the future of the human race.”
 So said H. G. Wells.
 While Chris may not totally share H.G.’s optimism, he is passionate about cycling – any kind!
 If it has two (or three) wheels and two pedals it’s all good.
 His bucket list is made up of roads and trails he’s yet to ride.
 Chris wants to inspire and enable others to re-discover the freedom and joy of cycling, and maybe in the process, save a little of the planet.